Collegiate Cultural Foundation

 How does Collegiate Cultural Foundation spend its money?

 Collegiate Cultural Foundation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Collegiate Cultural Foundation tax-deductible?